OnlpLab/NEMO/README.md

 # 🐠<sup>🐠</sup> NEMO<sup>2</sup> - Neural Modeling for (Hebrew) Named Entities and Morphology
 ## Introduction
+Code and models for neural modeling of Hebrew NER.
+Described in the TACL paper [*Neural Modeling for Named Entities and Morphology (NEMO<sup>2</sup>)*](https://arxiv.org/abs/2007.15620) along with extensive experiments on the different modeling scenarios provided in this repository.

 ## Main Features
+1. Trained on the [NEMO corpus](https://github.com/OnlpLab/NEMO-Corpus) of gold annotated Modern Hebrew news articles.
-1. Multiple modeling options to go from raw text to morpheme and/or token-level NER boundaries.
+1. Multiple modeling options to go from raw Hebrew text to morpheme and/or token-level NER boundaries.
 1. Neural model implementation of [NCRFpp](https://github.com/jiesutd/NCRFpp)
-1. [bclm](https://github.com/OnlpLab/bclm) is used for reading and transforming morpho-syntactic files.
+1. [bclm](https://github.com/OnlpLab/bclm) is used for reading and transforming morpho-syntactic information layers.

 ## Requirements